 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Whether or not you have a family history of heart disease, it's a good idea to follow a heart-healthy diet.
+Whether or not you have a family history of heart disease, it is a good idea to follow a heart-healthy diet.
 Heart disease is the nation's No. 1 killer.

-The Food and Drug Administration (FDA) offers the following guidance about using the Nutrition Facts label to choose heart-healthy foods:
+The Food and Drug Administration (FDA) offers the following advice about using the Nutrition Facts label to choose heart-healthy foods:

-You can also look on food labels for official health claims related to heart health.
-These claims have passed muster with the FDA because they have met with significant scientific agreement about the relationship of the nutrients mentioned and a reduced risk of disease.
+You can also look on food labels for official health claims about heart health.
+These claims have passed muster with the FDA because science has shown that the nutrients mentioned reduced the risk of heart disease.
 Official heart-healthy claims include:

-Additional guidelines for choosing and preparing foods aimed at a healthy heart include:
+Additional ways for choosing and preparing foods aimed at a healthy heart include:

 The Ohio State University